HaarisIqubal/BauBay/README.md

 ## 🙏 Acknowledgments

-- Powered by **Google Gemini AI** for intelligent material recognition
+- Powered by **Google Gemini AI** for intelligent natural language processing
+- **PyTorch** for deep learning-based object detection
+- **ONEWare Studio AI Platform** for ML model training and optimization
 - Built with **React** and **Vite** for modern web development
 - Inspired by circular economy principles in construction